Maximilian-Seitz/ExDemonKing/chapters/Chapter_2.md

 He looked down to me, who sat on the ground.
 The details of the scene I had caused revealed themselves.
-A pitchfork, stuck in the wooden boards next to me feet, held a goblin in it's tines.
+A pitchfork, stuck in the wooden boards next to me feet, held a goblin in its tines.
-It's entrails spread out, letting blood escape to seep into the wood.
+Its entrails spread out, letting blood escape to seep into the wood.

 > You're shaking all over!
 Did it get you anywhere?